mizanmahi/portfolio/README.md

 For business inquiries, consulting, or mentorship requests, use the contact form on the live portfolio site or open an issue on this repository.

----

-This README was updated to reflect the portfolio and AI agent integration.
-For implementation details, see `supabase/functions/chat/index.ts`.